veloren/book/src/players/world-generation.md

 ## Generation Options

 The options above can be filled out to change the size of generated maps, and to change the scale of mountains within them.
 Options you do not wish to change can be left blank, and will be replaced by defaults, however you must keep the spare braces.
-Manually writing out the default set of options would give `Some(Generate((x_lg: 10, y_lg: 10, scale: 2.0)))`.
+Manually writing out the default set of options would give `Some(Save((x_lg: 10, y_lg: 10, scale: 2.0)))`.

 #### World size